Best Historic Inns In Michigan

 Southeast Michigan

 Ypsilanti, named after Greek war hero Demetrius Ypsilanti, is a neighbor to Ann Arbor and a short drive from Detroit.
 This quaint small town has recently become a popular destination, known for its vibrant shopping, antiques, fresh art, and entertainment.
-The town includes three historic districts, including Downtown and the Depot Area and West Cross.
-“Ypsi”, as it’s affectionately known, has a rich history, including our member inn, Newton of Yipsilanti.
+The town includes three historic districts, including Downtown, the Depot Area, and West Cross.
+“Ypsi”, as it’s affectionately known, has a rich history, including our member inn, Newton of Ypsilanti.

 17th Century New England Tavern